Yorkshire railway to join 40th anniversary celebrations for Volunteer Week

 Volunteer Chris Kettlewell in the Pullman dining car. // Credit: Tim Bruce

-Volunteer Week is from the 3rd to the 9th of June, and as part of the railway’s ‘Put Yourself in the Picture’ volunteer recruitment campaign, drop-in sessions will take place at and Pickering for prospective volunteers.
+Volunteer Week is from the 3rd to the 9th of June, and as part of the railway’s ‘Put Yourself in the Picture’ volunteer recruitment campaign, drop-in sessions will take place at Grosmont and for prospective volunteers.

 At Grosmont station, the drop-in session will be on 3rd June from 10 am to 1 pm, and at Pickering station on 4th June from 10 am to 1 pm.
 Anyone interested in volunteering on the railway can meet staff and other volunteers to learn how to become involved, what it means to be a volunteer at the railway, and the lifelong rewards that come with the role.